Areas of Specialization

 Household Archaeology and Monumental Architecture in the Society Islands

-Since 1999 I have directed excavations in the 'Opunohu Valley, island of Mo'orea, Society Islands.
-The research explores the development of social complexity among M'aohi chiefdoms, applying a "house society" model to define the socio-political and economic structures through which these societies were transformed into one of Polynesia's most stratified and economically specialized chiefdoms.
+Since 1999 I have directed excavations in the ʻOpunohu Valley, Moʻorea Island, Society Islands.
+The research explores the development of social complexity among Maʻohi chiefdoms, seeking to define the socio-political and economic structures through which these societies were transformed into one of Polynesia’s most stratified and economically specialized chiefdoms.
 An overarching goal is to explain the development of rank and status hierarchies in the transformation of smaller-scale heterarchical chiefdoms into larger scale hierarchical ones.
 Methodologically, this research focuses on the materialization of social relations of kinship at multiple scales: the micro-level of residences, the macro-level of monumental architecture and its spatial distribution, and an integration of the two data sets to model community-level social relations.
-Macro-scale structures of socio-political districts (mata'eina'a), are investigated through analysis of monumental temple sites.
+Macro-scale structures of socio-political districts (mataʻeinaʻa), are investigated through analysis of monumental temple sites.
 Areal excavations of selected habitation sites and associated ritual architecture provide micro-scale data, enabling analyses of inter- and intra-household variability.
+Projects in the valley are carried out in collaboration with the Tahitian community.
+I am currently seeking grant funding to complete LIDAR mapping and GIS viewshed analysis in the valley.

 Human-Environment Interactions in Central Eastern Polynesia

-This NSF funded project (2010-2014) is a multidisciplinary collaboration focused on island ecosystems and cultural responses to ecosystem change which led to radically transformed landscapes and emergent sociopolitical formations in Polynesia.
-Using a comparative approach, the project studies three contrastive islands in Eastern Polynesia, Mangareva, Mo'orea, and Maupiti, applying the concept of islands as model systems.
-Our interpretive model utilizes resilience theory to understand long-term human ecodynamics and the evolution of island socioecosystems.
+Over the course of two NSF funded projects (2010-2014; 2013-2018) I have collaborated on multidisciplinary analysis of island ecosystems and cultural responses to ecosystem change which led to radically transformed landscapes and emergent sociopolitical formations in Polynesia.
+Using a comparative approach, the project studies three contrastive islands in Eastern Polynesia, Mangareva, Moʻorea, and Maupiti, applying the concept of islands as model systems.
 Our goal is to understand long-term, dynamic interactions between island populations and island environments which allowed some socioecosystems to develop substantial resilience, and led others into states of high instability and vulnerability.
 We use archaeological and paleoecological data to understand interactions among anthropogenic landscape change, and shifts in settlement patterns, agricultural infrastructure, production, and ideological control, both how these variables influenced emerging social complexity, and how they effected long term adaptive cycles in island socioecosystems.
-The research integrates field analysis of landscape biogeochemistry, paleoecology, palynology, and zooarchaeology-paleontology to identify long term anthropogenic change on each island and environmental state variables influencing vulnerability.
-We then utilize archaeological data to define long-term histories of human adaptive responses, including development of specific settlement-subsistence regimes, patterns of agricultural intensification in wet versus dry agronomic landscape, social reorganization at the micro-scale level of the household, and the emergence of control hierarchies via construction of monumental architecture.
+The research integrates field analysis of landscape biogeochemistry, paleoecology, palynology, and zooarchaeology-paleontology and collaboration with ecological and foodweb modelers to identify long term anthropogenic change on each island and environmental state variables influencing vulnerability.
+As of summer 2018 many aspects of this work are ongoing, including analysis of coastal marine faunal assemblages and the foodwebs analysis

 Settlement and Subsistence in Miloli'i Valley (Hawaiian Islands) During the Prehistoric-Historic Periods